Updated: Aug 13

 I find Aquaponics easier to set up i.e. you just need a fish tank and a tray of plants sitting on top.
 But, in a hydroponics system, you need to buy the nutrient solution, pumps, pipes etc.

-For a Permaculture Apartment like mine I'd go for the aquaponics, what do you prefer?
+What do you prefer?
 Let me know in the comments.
 Subscribe for more content and updates.